-- We are of the opinion that proper books of account were maintained by the Company, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Company's accompanying consolidated financial statements. - > We obtained all the information and explanations which we considered necessary for the purpose of our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Group's consolidated financial position or its consolidated financial performance.
+- We are of the opinion that proper books of account were maintained by the Company. - > We obtained all the information and explanations which we considered necessary for the purpose of our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Company's financial position or its financial performance.

-Doha - Qatar February 9, 2023 For Deloitte & Touche
+Doha - Qatar February 8, 2024 For Deloitte & Touche Oatar Branch

-Qatar Branch

-Midhat Salha
+Midhat Salha Partner

-Partner